 I highly recommend the Avenza Maps App!

 Unfortunately, at this time there are no Motor Vehicle Use Maps for the area west of Zion National Park.
-Google Maps and Google Earth are your best friends for this area!
+Google Maps and Google Earth are your best friends in this area!

 To see the boundaries of the BLM land where you are camping, refer to the Interactive BLM Utah map